Introduction and background

 Incoming search terms:

-- what happens if i dont touch my pimple
+- Why dont touch a pimple